Cosmetics

 General rules and limits for accessories

-With a Small Accessory Applicator, you have the freedom to select accessories to add to your dinosaur by drawing them directly onto their import!
+With a Small Accessory item, you have the freedom to select accessories to add to your dinosaur by drawing them directly onto their import!
 You can obtain this item by crafting it.
-Large Accessory Applicators do not exist.
+Large Accessory items do not exist.

 Accessories can be just about anything you want!
 However, items must be something that can realistically be equipped; accessories which are complex human designs/technology, or otherwise impossible for the dinosaurs to realistically wear may be rejected.